-A migraine is characterized by a throbbing pain affecting the head.
-The headache can be moderate to severe, and the pain comes and goes.
-Aside from the headache, other symptoms may also be felt such as increased sensitivity to sound and light, vomiting and nausea.
+A migraine is known to cause throbbing pain that affects the head.
+Migraines can be moderate to severe, and for some, the pain comes and goes.
+Aside from migraine pain, other symptoms may be felt such as increased sensitivity to sound and light, vomiting and nausea.
 It can occur to both men and women, and usually starts during early adulthood.

 What Causes Migraines?

 There is no exact cause of migraines.
 Experts say that they result from changes in the chemicals, blood vessels and nerves in our brain.
 Genetics can also play a role.
 Although the cause of migraines may be unknown, there are several factors that can trigger them.
 They are as follows:

 - Food and drink

 For people with migraines, living a stress-free and healthy life is important.
 This can be the best way to prevent a migraine attack.

 Headaches are the result of muscle contraction between the neck and head.
 Common types include cluster headaches and sinus headaches.
 Migraines generally are described as “throbbing.”
 The pain tends to be in the front or side of the head and is typically more intense than headaches.

 Unlike migraines, headaches often occur without any warning signs unlike migraines.
 Migraines can also cause impaired vision, nausea, and sensitivity to sound and light.

 Those with family members that struggle with migraines are at an increased risk of experiencing them as well.
 Initially, migraines tend to appear in the teenage years and become most intense as the individual enters their 30s.
 In the decades that follow, the severity and frequency tend to decline.